-"Passive" describes an anti-theft device or system which is activated automatically when the operator turns the ignition key to the off position.
+"Passive device or system" describes an anti-theft device or system which is activated automatically when the operator turns the ignition key to the off position.

 "Alarm," except where otherwise specified, means horn, bell, siren or other sounding device which is audible at 300 feet.